go101/nstd/README.md

-**nstd** is a go module provides some missing types and functions in standard library.
+**nstd** is a single-package go module which provides some missing types and functions in the standard library.

-WIP...